Human skin color: Sexual dimorphism

 Women from some darker-skinned populations may have lighter skin than men so their bodies can absorb more vitamin D during pregnancy, which improves calcium absorption.
-In light skinned populations, namely those of European descent, multiple different studies using up-to-date and robust statistical methods find that women have similar skin color as men.
+In light skinned populations, namely those of European descent, multiple different studies using up-to-date and robust statistical methods find that women have similar skin color to men.
+At least one study of Spanish individuals actually found that men tend to have lighter skin pigmentation than women.

 It is unknown why skin color is sexually dimorphic in some populations.
 Prior to menopause, women may have darker skin than men due to the female sex hormone estrogen increasing skin pigmentation.
 To the extent that women's skin is darker than men's results in lower rates of skin cancer in women than men.

 In populations where women have lighter skin than men, it has been hypothesized that the requirement for high amounts of calcium during pregnancy and lactation may be related to the dimorphism.
 Breastfeeding newborns, whose skeletons are growing, require high amounts of calcium intake from the mother's milk (about 4 times more than during prenatal development), part of which comes from reserves in the mother's skeleton.

 Adequate vitamin D resources are needed to absorb calcium from the diet, and it has been shown that deficiencies of vitamin D and calcium increase the likelihood of various birth defects such as spina bifida and rickets.
 Natural selection may have led to females with lighter skin than males in some indigenous populations because women must get enough vitamin D and calcium to support the development of fetus and nursing infants and to maintain their own health.
 However, some authors have cast doubt on the theory that vitamin D synthesis is related to the sexual dimorphism of human skin color in these populations.

 The sexes also differ in how their skin color changes over time.
 Women's pigmentation in certain parts of their body, such as the areola and nipples, changes throughout the menstrual cycle and during pregnancy.
 Between 50 and 70% of pregnant women will develop the "mask of pregnancy", which refers to the browning and yellowing of the cheeks, upper lips, and forehead that occurs during pregnancy.
 This is caused by increases in estrogen, and it can also develop in women who take birth control pills or due to hormone replacement therapy.